-Once you arrive at your destination, unpack and get settled in -- you might realize haven't thought of the fact that you don't know anyone in your new city.
-It's normal to feel a bit out of place or lonely in the beginning, but there are plenty of opportunities to get involved.
-Socializing with others and engaging with your community is vital for your mental health and will make your assignment more enjoyable.
+Once you arrive at your destination, unpack and get settled in — you might realize haven’t thought of the fact that you don’t know anyone in your new city.
+It’s normal to feel a bit out of place or lonely in the beginning, but there are plenty of opportunities to get involved.
+It’s important to have a social life as a travel nurse , after all, socializing and engaging with your community is vital for your mental health and will make your assignment more enjoyable.

 Fortunately, there are numerous ways to meet people and make new friends, especially with technology.
 Here are five easy ways to make friends on assignment this summer.

 Technology makes us more connected than ever before.
 The saying “6 degrees of separation” is no longer the standard!
 When you start a new assignment, check out Facebook events in your town or make a post asking for recommendations in the area.
 Who knows, you might even find out an old friend is close by!
 Join online forums to meet new people such as the Travel Nurse Network – The Gypsy Nurse, which is centered around travel nurses.